 Rethinking Multilateralism and Global Governance

-With these issues in mind the Global Solutions Initiative launched the workshop series “Rethinking Multilateralism and Global Governance.”
-The series brings together researchers, policymakers, and representatives of civil society to tackle these challenges through a structured dialogue and develop new strategies and models for international cooperation.
+With these issues in mind, the Global Solutions Initiative launched the workshop series “Rethinking Multilateralism and Global Governance.”
+The series brings together researchers, policymakers, and representatives of civil society to tackle these challenges through a structured dialogue to develop new strategies and models for international cooperation.

 Taking a global perspective, the overarching goal of the workshop is to translate these discussions into concrete, evidence-based policy recommendations for governance fora such as the G7 and G20, so they can play an appropriate role in creating a more sustainable, resilient, and fair world order.

 Marianne Beisheim (SWP) and Silke Weinlich (IDOS) (2023, January 12).
 “Germany and Namibia as Co-leads for the United Nations”.
 SWP Comment 2023/C03.
 Stiftung Wissenschaft und Politik.
 1-4. doi:10.18449/2023C03.

 Elizabeth Sidiropoulos (South African Institute of International Affairs) (2022, August 2).
 “How do Global South politics of non-alignment and solidarity explain South Africa’s position on Ukraine?”
 Brookings.